Mervin50/AnalyticAlley5/README.md

 ##### 4.1.3 Implementation:
 Outlier Detection: We calculated the Z-scores for each data point.

-##### 4.1.4 Winsorizing: Data points below the 5th percentile were adjusted to the value at the 5th percentile, while those above the 95th percentile were adjusted to the value at the 95th percentile.
+##### 4.1.4 Winsorizing:
+Data points below the 5th percentile were adjusted to the value at the 5th percentile, while those above the 95th percentile were adjusted to the value at the 95th percentile.
-By applying the winsorizing technique, we effectively mitigated the impact of outliers on our dataset, ensuring robustness and reliability in our analysis.
-Removing outliers led to almost 90% loss of data, so it does not make sense to work on non outliers rows.
-Outliers are not always problematic.
-It is always data dependent.
-We have done Model training for data with outliers and data without outliers.

 ##### 5. Preprocessing with outliers:
 ##### 5.1.1 One-Hot Encoding :